Vaziax/ULTIMATE-RANKING-FOR-GAMING-EQUIPMENT/README.md

 # **About Tiers: In each group (like S Tier), the order doesn't mean one is better.
 For example, the GAMAKAY TK75HE V2 at the top is about the same as the QwertyKeys x ATK Hex80 in the middle or end.**
-# **They're all good quality for keyboards, mice, or headphones.
+# **They're all good quality for keyboards and mices.
 Pick what fits your needs, money, and use.**
 # **If you want to search you're equipment click Ctrl + F then search it up**